 Hazard Statements: H242

 Heating may cause a fire.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Keep/Store away from clothing/combustible materials.
-Wear protective gloves and eye/face protection.
-Protect from sunlight.
-Store away from other materials.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Keep only in original container.
+Wear protective gloves/protective clothing/eye protection/face protection.
+Dispose of contents/ container to an approved waste disposal plant